jentery/391/index.md

 Examples: *Return of the Obra Dinn* and *Overboard*

-## Adventure
+## Action and Adventure

-What's adventure?
+What are action and adventure?
 How does it behave?
-How does it correspond with "quick-time events," "easter eggs," and the use of platforms?
+How does it correspond with "silent protagonist," "quick-time events," "easter eggs," "pacifist mode," and the use of platforms?
+We'll use adventure to talk about inventory

 Examples: *Chicory: A Colorful Tale*, *Hollow Knight*, and *Outer Wilds*

 ## Horror

-acousmatic sound
+acousmatic sound.
+Horror is also an excellent genre for considerations of views and perspectives (first-person, second-person, third-person, isometric).

 ## Western

 ## Gothic

+What's the Gothic?
+How does it behave?
+How does it correspond with ?
+We'll also engage the Gothic through questions of agency, including player choices and interactions with NPCs.

-Examples: *Elden Ring* and *Limbo*
+Examples: *Elden Ring*, *Sunless Sea*, and *Limbo*

 ## Romance